openstack-k8s-operators/ci-framework/roles/networking_mapper/README.md

 * `cifmw_networking_mapper_network_name`: The network name to filter `cifmw_networking_mapper_ifaces_info` interfaces.
 * `cifmw_networking_mapper_assert_env_load`: Ensures that calling the Networking Environment Definition ends with a valid one loaded.
 Defaults to `true`.

+## Networking Definition patching
+This role allows to use a base Networking Definition, given by `cifmw_networking_definition` and patch it with other values, ie. patch it for another environment, by declaring variables prefixed that matches the `^cifmw_networking_mapper_definition_patch.*` regex.
+Each of those variables, after sorting them by name, will be combined on top of the original `cifmw_networking_definition` and that will be the Networking Definition the networking mapper will use to generate the Networking Environment Definition.
+The content of the `cifmw_networking_definition` will reflect those patches.

 ## Important definitions
 - Networking Definition: The input to the CI-framework that defines all the networking-needed data.
 - Networking Environment Definition: The output of the mapper that the CI-framework consumes to configure